suletom/PJsonstore/README.md

 		}

 # Known issues
--No real UTF8 support (needs much more code)
+- No support for "\uXXX" escaped characters (needs much more code than available)